smilegithub01/learn-anything/README.md

 [![Paper](https://img.shields.io/badge/-Paper-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://github.com/learn-anything/learn-anything/wiki/White-Paper)
 [![Support](https://img.shields.io/badge/%E2%9D%A4-Support-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://www.patreon.com/learnanything)

-#### [Learn Anything](https://learn-anything.xyz) is a project to organize world's knowledge, explore the connections and curate learning paths.
+#### [Learn Anything](https://learn-anything.xyz) is a project to organize world's knowledge, explore connections and curate learning paths.

 ## New Design